kf8a/socrata-sync/README.md

 # Socrata

-An application to sync weather data with Socrata.
+An application to sync weather and other data with Socrata.

 ## Approach